tradle/cloudpal/README.md

 2. We live in an increasingly multi-device world, with mobiles, tablets, PCs, vehicle and home automation computing devices coming online at a rapid pace.
 We need a personal system to manage those devices and help them exchange data securely.
 Consider CloudPal as one of such devices, a linchpin in such a system, helping connect, sync, coordinate, recover and transition all other devices.
 CloudPal is the most reliable of our devices, the most adaptive to our network, storage and processing needs.
 CloudPal is also the one that evolves the fastest of them all.

 ## FAQ
-**How can I trust what you claim here?** We are 100% open source, so every claim can be verified by experts.
+### How can I trust what you claim here?
+We are 100% open source, so every claim can be verified by experts.
 We will provide official security audits in due course.

-**What is a private virtual network?** A number of open source offerings exist for this.
+### What is a private virtual network?
+A number of open source offerings exist for this.
 Take a look at Tinc, Wormhole, Zerotier.
 Here is a technical video for [Zerotier](https://www.youtube.com/watch?v=Bl_Vau8wtgc) that does a good job explaining Software Defined Network (SDN) and Software-Defined Wide Area Network (SD-WAN) and how they relate to VPN.

+### CloudPal vs Virtual Private Server in the cloud (VPS)
+VPS is what existed even before Cloud, they are being sold by Linode, DigitalOcean, OVH and a dozens of others How is CloudPal different?

+- **CloudPal is for normal people**, not techies
+- **Higher security**, It is like a townhouse vs apartment, with less shared communal services.
+You have your own roof - it is a full Virtual Machine (VM), not a leaky container, like some VPSes are.
+- **Separation** Service provider (Data Center) does not know who you are**.
+You buy a ticket from Tradle and pay with it to the Data Center.
+This protects your privacy.
+- **Checks and balances** We, your product developer are not your service provider.
+This gives you proivacy and leverage over both of us.
+Move any time to another Data Center for whatever reason, no need to lose remaining monthly payment and setup a new account.
+- **Choice of the country where CloudPal runs**.
+Trust your local provider, or don't.
+- **Moving target for hackers**.
+CloudPal activates and de-activates as you need it, this is how we keep our prices low, and make it harder for hackers to hit you.
+Compare how hard is skeet shooting and shooting the sitting ducks.
+- **Open Source**, yes, we do not know any other provider that is Open Source (tell us if we missed another brave soul).
+Does it make it hard for us to make money?
+You bet, but we figure this is the only way you can trust us.
+- **Apps, lost of apps**, Well, at least soon.
+So far we have Private network for all your devices (which includes VPN), document Vault.
+- **Roadmap to make it even safer**.
+Encrypted memory upcoming.
+This is your protection from the landlord, the Data Center.